cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 ```

 #### Step 1 - sync the data to s3
-I used the following script to create a directory `s3_files` which contains correctly named symlinks to all files stored in the NextCloud
+I used the following script to create a directory `s3_files` which contains correctly named symlinks to all files stored in the Nextcloud

 ```
 #!/usr/bin/env bash